pr0ser/gallery/README.md

   * Mass uploaded photos are created asynchronously with django-background-tasks
   * Creates also HiDPI images and uses them with srcset
 * Display image EXIF data
+* Reverse geocodes locality and country based of EXIF data
+* Download albums as zip archives
 * Edit albums and photos titles and descriptions
 * Delete albums and photos
 * Ability to scan album directories for new photos (if uploaded directly to server for example with SCP)